 Welcome to the Student Disability Service

 Swarthmore College welcomes students with disabilities to participate fully in all aspects of college life.
 Our mission is to ensure that students with physical, medical, learning or psychological disabilities are provided with equal access to all college programs, activities and services.
-Our policy is consistent with relevant governmental statues and regulations, including those pursuant to the Americans with Disabilities Act, Title IX of the Federal Education Amendments of 1972 and Section 504 of the Federal Rehabilitation Act of 1973.
+Our policy is consistent with relevant governmental statues and regulations, including those pursuant to the Americans with Disabilities Act of 1990 (amended in 2008), Title IX of the Federal Education Amendments of 1972 and Section 504 of the Federal Rehabilitation Act of 1973.

 Registering with the Student Disability Service

 Please contact Leslie Hempling, Coordinator of Student Disability Services at firstname.lastname@example.org or 610-690-5014 to arrange an intake appointment.
 We are happy to hold initial appointments for incoming students by phone.
 If at all possible, please submit documentation of your disability in advance so that we can review it prior to talking with you.
 We recommend that you contact us as early as possible since some accommodations (e.g., electronic books, interpreters, etc.) can take a several weeks to arrange.
 We want to be sure that your needs are met in time for classes.